GEVE-VENTILATOR/LabVIEW-Code/README.md

 ![QMH_Overview.png](doc/images/QMH_Overview.png "Basic Queued Message Handler")

-Typically, a _Master_ or _GUI Loop_ produces data or commands for a _Worker Loop_ to execute at it's own pace.
+Typically, a _Master Loop_ or _GUI Loop_ produces data or commands for a _Worker Loop_ to execute at it's own pace.
 In this case, the _Worker Loop_ keeps sending a series of Messages (a 'Macro') to itself when idle to read from the Arduino indefinitely until the user closes the Front Panel window.

 ![Message_Macro_Read.png](doc/images/Message_Macro_Read.png "Idle Case Message Macro")